 But soon enough, the Aztec empire fell,

 And children played again, and all was well;

 For many Spanish women came to bride,

-And Aztec ways were very hard to bide.
+And human sacrifice was hard to bide.

 The Queen of the Americas looked on,